renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 Analysts need someone to provide them with clues and information to *analyse*: they depend on *Infiltrators* to get into interesting places and get out with interesting things; on *Socialites* to use their social skills to get information out of people; and on *Provisioners* to buy, bribe, or extort secrets and treasures that can't be acquired any other way.

-Analysts also often need resources—access to libraries, workshops and laboratories.
+Analysts also often need resources — access to libraries, workshops and laboratories.
 They might depend on a *Provisioner* to get them these resources.

-And, of course, once an *Analyst* has a strong hypothesis or workable plan, they might need a "doer" to carry it out; this might be an *Infiltrator* quietly stealing a hidden treasure or dispatching a troublesome noble, a *Socialite* running a smear campaign or blackmailing a noble, or—last, but by no means least—a *Combatant* sorting an enemy out.
+And, of course, once an *Analyst* has a strong hypothesis or workable plan, they might need a "doer" to carry it out; this might be an *Infiltrator* quietly stealing a hidden treasure or dispatching a troublesome noble, a *Socialite* running a smear campaign or blackmailing a noble, or — last, but by no means least — a *Combatant* sorting an enemy out.

 ### Combining Analysts with Other Roles

 Characters with high COG might be likely to take *Craft* and *Profession* skills, and serve the party as *provisioners* as well as *Analysts*.
 It also makes sense that someone with Knowledge: Natural Philosophy might have a few ranks in Craft: Chemistry and Profession: Chemist, or that someone with lots of ranks in Knowledge: Military Tactics might have ranks in Profession: Soldier and Craft: Armorer.

-Characters who want to emphasize the social aspects of scholarship—who might be faculty at a university, for example, or famous authors of textbooks and tracts—could also purchase ranks in social skills and serve the party as a secondary social character.
+Characters who want to emphasize the social aspects of scholarship — who might be faculty at a university, for example, or famous authors of textbooks and tracts — could also purchase ranks in social skills and serve the party as a secondary social character.
 Protocol is an especially logical choice here.

-Characters who really want to lean into a *Provisioner* role might also purchase a high Wealth score; this makes some sense, as scholars can be well paid—and because it's often the wealthy who can afford to become a scholar in the first place.
+Characters who really want to lean into a *Provisioner* role might also purchase a high Wealth score; this makes some sense, as scholars can be well paid — and because it's often the wealthy who can afford to become a scholar in the first place.

 All of these ideas could be combined: an *Analyst* character with *Protocol* at 60, some social and craft skills in the 50's, and wealth at least 4 could be a powerful Provisioner as well as an analyst.